ACMILabs/tech-standards/README.md

-# tech-standards
+# Common Standards for Exhibition Technology

-Common Standards for Exhibition Technology
+The content is over on [the wiki](https://github.com/ACMILabs/tech-standards/wiki).